BountyFiveO/BountyFiveO/README.md

 I am a Full Stack Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Tennessee.
 - :telescope: I’m currently a Software Engineer student at <a href="https://www.thinkful.com">Thinkful</a>

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring the vast majority of coding languages!

 - :zap: In my free time, I love to play my piano the draw.
 I also like working on one of my coding projects.